Serie A (and the other leagues) starts again: where to watch the matches in streaming-breakinglatest.news-Breaking Latest News

 until 25 August, who will buy the tablets Samsung Galaxy Tab S8, S8 Plus o S8 Ultra oppure gli smartphone Galaxy Z Fold4 o Z Flip4 (which are these)will have a voucher that entitles you to 6 months of subscription to Dazn.

-The important thing now is to make a choice, possibly before the first kick-off: for the more distracted, it is scheduled for 6.30 pm tomorrow, Saturday 13 August.
+The important thing now is to make a choice, possibly before the first kick-off: for the more distracted, it is scheduled at 6.30 pm today, Saturday 13 August.